 High functioning teaching clinics must meet the challenge of delivering both excellent clinical care for patients and comprehensive training for residents.

-Since 2013, CEPC has visited over 43 primary care teaching clinics, sharing lessons learned through publications and national conferences.
+Since 2013, CEPC has visited over 43 primary care teaching clinics and shared lessons learned through publications and national conferences.
 The projects below highlight selected CEPC work with primary care teaching clinics.

 High-Functioning Primary Care Residency Clinics Report